Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Right.

-You know so like IDF Krav Maga is your rifle to hit him in the face or block a knife with your rifle create distance and then hopefully you shoot him or one of your buddies at that point will shoot him.
+You know, so like IDF Krav Maga is use your rifle to hit him in the face or block a knife with your rifle, create distance.

 That's it.

-So it's mostly about creating distance yeah creating distance and getting to your rifle.
+Creating distance and getting to your rifle.

-Because you don't need and a lot of it is also teaching soldiers discipline teaching them aggression you know like when we do Krav Maga in the IDF you get woken up in the middle of the night while you're sleeping and they tell you you have three minutes to be ready in the Krav Maga room and then they force you to do lots of push-ups lots of sprints and then maybe do some sparring and then maybe you maybe you learn some technique.
+You know, like when we do Krav Maga and the IDF, you get woken up in the middle of the night while you're sleeping and they tell you you have three minutes to be ready in the Krav Maga.

-It's very very different.
+It's very, very different.

 So they think what they're teaching is the hot shit.